neuroradiology/TinyVoxel/README.md

 Everything is GLES 2.0 compatible and there are no extensions used.

+See an example of a HTML build at http://www.vrpaint.com/voxel .

 Usage
 -----
 Create a bundle and add it to the transparentBundleArray or bundleArray.
 You can do transformations on the 'transform' matrix,